 - leadership skills and an ability to motivate your team to ensure a high standard of work

-- resilience and problem-solving skills to overcome unexpected challenges during the construction process
+- resilience and problem-solving skills - in order to overcome unexpected challenges during the construction process

 - strong attention to detail for conducting site inspections and managing complex contracts

-- an awareness of health and safety procedures and legislation to run a safe construction site
+- an awareness of health and safety procedures and legislation - for running a safe construction site

-- Maths and IT skills, including knowledge of relevant building methods and project management software to manage information and finances during the project.
+- numerical and IT skills, including knowledge of relevant building methods and project management software to manage information and finances during the project.

 Starting to build a network of contacts in the industry can also help you to access work experience opportunities.
 Consider becoming a member of one of the professional bodies or institutions listed below.
-Eligibility is likely to depend on the course you are studying or have studied.
+Your eligibility is likely to depend on the course you're studying or have studied.
 Student membership is usually free and will give you access to networking opportunities, industry news and events.

 Taking part in extra-curricular activities, planning and managing your own events and projects, or getting involved in industry-sponsored initiatives such as CIOB's Global Student Challenge, can help you to develop useful skills.